alexwlchan/alexwlchan.net/src/notes/2025/2025-04-03-python3-13-sqlite-warnings.md

 ---
-layout: til
+layout: note
 title: Python 3.13 throws a `ResourceWarning` for SQLite databases that aren't explicitly closed
 date: 2025-04-03 21:37:24 +01:00
-tags:
+topics:
-  - sqlite
+  - Python
-  - python
+  - SQLite
-old_syntax_highlighting: true
 ---
 I was debugging some tests with a colleague today, and they were getting three test failures that I couldn't reproduce locally or in GitHub Actions: